 Students are eligible to buy UO student health insurance as long as they are admitted, enrolled in one or more classes, and actively seeking a degree.
 Typically, students can enroll in UO health insurance during their first term at the UO or in fall term only.
-For more information see https://health.uoregon.edu/uo-student-insurance.

 Note for international students: International students are required to have health insurance and are automatically enrolled for the UO plan.
-If you already have insurance, you can request a waiver from the requirement - https://health.uoregon.edu/international-student-plan.
+If you already have insurance, you can request a waiver from the requirement.